FreeCAD/FreeCAD-documentation/wiki/Macro_TemplateHelper.md

 ## Description

-If you are tired of retyping information whenever you inserted another page into your active FreeCAD file or if you prefer a \"drawn\" bill of material (BOM) over an inserted spread sheet this macro is for you.
+If you are tired of retyping information whenever you insert another page into your FreeCAD document or if you prefer a \"drawn\" bill of material (BOM) over an inserted spread sheet this macro is for you.

 This macro generates a TechDraw template on the fly and inserts it into the active document, ready to get new views added.